 Uric acid is one of the most important molecules of nitrogenous waste in animals, together with ammonia and urea.
-In man, uric acid is sadly known for causing gout attack (arthritis) when its circulating values exceed the normal range 3-7 mg/dl and when it crystallizes between bone joints.
+In man, uric acid is sadly known for causing gout attack (arthritis) when its circulating values exceed the normal range 3-7 mg/dL and crystallize between bone joints.
 For this reason the dietary income of uric acid, mainly due to foods that contain proteins and purines, has been recommended to be limited.
-However, uric acid has antioxidant properties (Becker et al. 1991), and has also been considered as a surrogate marker of metabolic syndrome since its circulating levels have been repeatedly reported to increase with cardiovascular diseases, diabetes and obesity (Yoo et al. 2005).
-These of uric acid complicate multiple aspects our understanding of its physiological role, together with the fact that kidney, which eliminates this metabolite is also actively reclaiming it.
+However, uric acid has antioxidant properties (Becker et al., 1991), it has also been considered as a surrogate marker of metabolic syndrome since its circulating levels have been repeatedly reported to increase with cardiovascular diseases, diabetes and obesity (Yoo et al., 2005).
+These multiple aspects of uric acid complicates our understanding of its physiological role, together with the fact that kidney, which eliminates this metabolite is also actively reclaiming it.
 Therefore uric acid cannot be merely considered as a nitrogen waste.
 Similarly, it is not the sole trigger of human kidney pathologies.
-Once its renal filtration/reabsorption (clearance) is altered, uric

-PHYSIOLOGICAL RESEARCH • ISSN 0862-8408 (print) • ISSN 1802-9973 (online) © 2012 Institute of Physiology v.v.i., Academy of Sciences of the Czech Republic, Prague, Czech Republic Fax +420 241 062 164, e-mail: physres@biomed.cas.cz, www.biomed.cas.cz/physiolres acid, which is slightly soluble in water, precipitates in urine and generates kidney stones.
-However, only approx. 10 % of the kidney stones are constituted by uric acid - or more precisely urate - crystals, while calcium oxalate crystals are found in most of the nephropathies (Coe et al. 2005).
-Accordingly, not all the kidney stones are accompanying metabolic diseases such as diabetes or obesity (Maalouf 2011), while many of them coexist with inflammatory, irritating or infectious diseases (Soble et al. 1999).
-Nevertheless, overproduction of uric acid in blood is probably more responsible than its decreased clearance in the appearance of troubles in its circulating levels during the onset of metabolic syndrome (Reaven 1999).
+Once its renal filtration/reabsorption (clearance) is altered, uric acid, which is slightly soluble in water, precipitates in urine and generates kidney stones.
+However, only approx. 10 % of the kidney stones are constituted by uric acid - or more precisely urate crystals, while calcium oxalate crystals are found in most of the nephropathies (Coe et al., 2005).
+Accordingly, not all the kidney stones are accompanying metabolic diseases such as diabetes or obesity (Maalouf, 2011), while many of them coexist with inflammatory, irritating or infectious diseases (Soble et al., 1999).
+Nevertheless, overproduction of uric acid in blood is probably more responsible than its decreased clearance in the appearance of troubles in its circulating levels during the onset of metabolic syndrome (Reaven, 1999).

-We have recently observed that long-term oral treatment with benzylamine decreased plasma uric acid in mice fed a high-fat diet (HFD) (Iffiú-Soltész et al. 2010).
-Indeed, benzylamine is the reference substrate of semicarbazide-sensitive amine oxidase (SSAO), an enzyme highly expressed in fat depots (Bour et al. 2007) and in vessels (Nunes et al. 2011).
+We have recently observed that long-term oral treatment with benzylamine decreased plasma uric acid in mice fed a high-fat diet (HFD) (Iffiú-Soltész et al., 2010).
+Indeed, benzylamine is the reference substrate of semicarbazide-sensitive amine oxidase- (SSAO), an enzyme highly expressed in fat depots (Bour et al., 2007) and in vessels (Nunes et al., 2011).
 This enzyme mainly located at the plasma membrane exhibits its catalytic site at the cell surface, i.e. in the interstitial milieu (for adipocytes or vascular smooth muscle cells) or in the blood (for endothelial cells).
-SSAO, also called vascular adhesion protein-1, is currently being renamed primary amine oxidase (PAO) because there are now many inhibitors that exhibit higher affinity and selectivity than semicarbazide itself (O'Rourke et al. 2008), and therefore will be referred to as SSAO/PAO throughout this report.
-SSAO/PAO, such as many other amine oxidases, including the widely known monoamine oxidases (MAO-A and MAO-B), generates ammonia when catalysing the oxidative deamination of any soluble amine substrate of endogenous or exogenous origin (methylamine, tryptamine, benzylamine, polyamines ...).
+SSAO, also called vascular adhesion protein-1, is currently being renamed primary amine oxidase (PAO) because there are now many inhibitors that exhibit higher affinity and selectivity than semicarbazide itself (O'Rourke et al., 2008), and therefore will be referred to as SSAO/PAO throughout this report.
+SSAO/PAO, such as many other amine oxidases, including the widely known monoamine oxidases (MAO-A and MAO-B), generates ammonia when catalysing the oxidative deamination of any soluble amine substrate of endogenous or exogenous origin (methylamine, tryptamine, benzylamine, polyamines...).